nabinno/dojo/datacamp/machine_learning_fundamentals_in_python.md

 ```

 ## Classification model
-The metrics used when assessing the performance of a classification model
+Which of the following metrics would not be used when assessing the performance of a classification model?
-- Precision
-- Recall
 - Median absolute error

 ## statsmodels.formula.api.glm